-THE OCEAN OUT OF HIS BLOOD
+THE OCEAN OUT OF OUR BLOOD

 “Hrimfaxi name they, the steed that anew